 After buying the jointer I realized that a planer was needed to complete my surfacing of boards and getting my stock to the needed thickness.
 In the past I just used boards in the thicknesses that were available off the shelf.
 The DeWalt 735 seemed to be very popular with woodworkers and Woodcraft had some kind of special deal at the time so I bought one through them.
 I have yet to be disappointed.
-The DeWalt stand was free with the purchase of the plainer.
-It's not shown in this photo.
+This planer has been a workhorse in my shop.

 Sometime in the future I'd love to add a second band saw.
 I'd like one with a bigger resaw capacity.
 With two band saws I could keep the Craftsman set up with a smaller blade for curves and the bigger one set up for resawing.

 Most of the time it is hooked up to my table saw.
-Since my planer and jointer are right next to the saw switching the dust collector between these machines is quick and easy.
-My future plans include a manifold with blast gates so that I can keep all three tools attached to the dust collector.
+Since my planer and jointer are right next to the saw switching the dust collector between these machines is what I'm currently doing

-Rockler had several sales and coupons that allowed me to save a considerable amount of money on all the components that I needed to set up a full size router table.
-I made a shelf for the base and plan to build a cabinet with drawers to fit into the base.
-It's been designed and I'm waiting for some shop time and materials to build it.
+Soon after I moved into my new shop Rockler had several sales and coupons that allowed me to save a considerable amount of money on all the components that I needed to set up a full size router table.
+I bought the table top, stand, router motor, paddle switch and lift.
+Soon after I assembled the base I made a shelf from a scrap of oak plywood.
 This router table is a big step up from the Craftsman table top one I have (not pictured).